Simple-to-Follow, Thrifty Kitchen Secrets

 Sometimes a solution to a problem is staring you in the teeth, but you just don't see it.
 Other times a solution comes to you in a eureka moment.
 A little bit of lateral thinking is always useful, whether you are in the kitchen, the office, or the garden shed.

-During my eventful life, among other things I've been a housewife, stay-at-home mother, restaurateur and mature student.
-I juggled home and work life as a professional adviser until, more recently, I have become a retired pensioner and full-time carer, with time to think and put my thoughts into articles which I hope will help other people.
+During my eventful life, among other things, I've been a housewife, stay-at-home mother, restaurateur, and mature student.
+I juggled home and work life as a professional adviser until, more recently, I became a retired pensioner and full-time carer, with time to think and put my thoughts into articles that I hope will help other people.

-Lots of people have clever ideas for making their life a little easier, or saving a bit of money, but they don't necessarily spread the good news around.
+Lots of people have clever ideas for making their life a little easier or saving a bit of money, but they don't necessarily spread the good news around.
 With my age and experience, I have plenty to say, and I'm planning several articles with handy hints.
-Here are 5 money-saving kitchen tips: